MahmoudElsherief95/hybrid-recurrence-attention/Griffin_pw/README_NEW.md

 ### Key Points
 - All results are now saved in `results/quick_experiment.json` (including long-sequence generalization)
-- Only one main notebook: `notebooks/01_model_analysis.ipynb`
+- Only one main notebook: `notebooks/model_analysis.ipynb`
-- No duplicate or obsolete files/folders

 ---